upenn-libraries/htr2hpc/README_UPenn.md

 Specifically `start_remote_training()`:

-- Establishes the SSH connection with the GPC, logging in as the eScriptorium user (see the Changes section below)
+- Establishes the SSH connection with the GPC, logging in as the eScriptorium user (see the Changes section above)
 - Changes to the `working_dir`
 - Sets the `ESCRIPTORIUM_API_TOKEN` environment variable used by `htr2hpc-train` to communicate with eScriptorium
 - Loads the `conda` module (`miniforge3` for UPenn) and activates the `htr2hpc` environment